anitzke/seasurfacereconstruction/README.md

 For each of the different output-file-types the program creates a seperate subfolder in results.

-interpolations:
+- interpolations:
-	trainingEpoch_reconstructionEpoch_o.nc: 	contains the SSA reconstruction archieved with min-error k-OD triangulation
+	- trainingEpoch_reconstructionEpoch_o.nc: contains the SSA reconstruction archieved with min-error k-OD triangulation

-	trainingEpoch_reconstructionEpoch_d.nc:		contains the SSA reconstruction archieved with Delaunay triangulation
+	- trainingEpoch_reconstructionEpoch_d.nc: contains the SSA reconstruction archieved with Delaunay -  triangulation

-reconstructions: (only in reconstruction mode)
+- reconstructions: (only in reconstruction mode)
-	trainingEpoch_reconstructionEpoch_o.nc: 	contains the SSA reconstruction archieved with min-error k-OD triangulation
+	- trainingEpoch_reconstructionEpoch_o.nc: contains the SSA reconstruction archieved with min-error k-OD triangulation

-	trainingEpoch_reconstructionEpoch_d.nc:		contains the SSA reconstruction archieved with Delaunay triangulation
+	- trainingEpoch_reconstructionEpoch_d.nc: contains the SSA reconstruction archieved with Delaunay triangulation

-simpleAnomalies:
+- simpleAnomalies:
-	trainingEpoch_reconstructionEpoch_o.nc: 	contains the misfit of computed SSA by ME k-ODT and reference SSA
+	- trainingEpoch_reconstructionEpoch_o.nc: contains the misfit of computed SSA by ME k-ODT and reference SSA

-	trainingEpoch_reconstructionEpoch_d.nc:		contains the misfit of computed SSA by Delaunay T and reference SSA
+	- trainingEpoch_reconstructionEpoch_d.nc: Contains the misfit of computed SSA by Delaunay T and reference SSA

-squaredAnomalies:
+- squaredAnomalies:
-	trainingEpoch_reconstructionEpoch_o.nc:		contains the squared misfit of computed SSA by ME k-ODT and reference SSA
+	- trainingEpoch_reconstructionEpoch_o.nc: contains the squared misfit of computed SSA by ME k-ODT and reference SSA

-	trainingEpoch_reconstructionEpoch_d.nc: 	contains the squared misfit of computed SSA by ME k-ODT and reference SSA
+	- trainingEpoch_reconstructionEpoch_d.nc: contains the squared misfit of computed SSA by ME k-ODT and reference SSA

-statistics:
+- statistics:
-	statisticsLog.txt: 				contains some statistics for every training and reconstruction epoch
+	- statisticsLog.txt: contains some statistics for every training and reconstruction epoch

 triangulationCSVs:
-	trainingEpoch_reconstructionEpoch_o.csv: 	contains triangles of with min-error k-OD triangulation
+	- trainingEpoch_reconstructionEpoch_o.csv: contains triangles of with min-error k-OD triangulation

-	trainingEpoch_reconstructionEpoch_d.csv: 	contains triangles of Delaunay triangulation
+	- trainingEpoch_reconstructionEpoch_d.csv: contains triangles of Delaunay triangulation

-validations:
+- validations:
-	validationLog.txt: 				contains the validations of the computed/evaluated triangulations, if there is no such folder then all triangulations are validate
+	- validationLog.txt: contains the validations of the computed/evaluated triangulations, if there is no such folder then all triangulations are validate

-times:
+- times:
-	timeLog.txt: 					contains the runtime of each triangulation seperated into formulation time and solve time
+	- timeLog.txt: contains the runtime of each triangulation seperated into formulation time and solve time

 RUN:
 ---------------